en_USEnglish

 The end of GA3 is announced: switch to GA4 for better SEO

-Find out how the end of GA3 will affect your referencing SEO and why migrating to GA4 is essential for improving your digital strategy.
+Find out how the end of GA3 affects your SEO SEO and why migrating to GA4 is essential for improving your digital strategy.

 What implications does the end of Google Analytics 3 (GA3) for your SEO and data analysis strategy?